BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         output details of author, date, version etc

     --lastonly
-        reports only on items that were defined or modified in the last file that was specified on the command line
+        reports only on items that were defined or last modified in the specification corresponding to the last file on the command line (as determined by this last file's spec attribute)

-        note that the xml report always does something similar but might not work properly if this option is also specified

     --marktemplates
         mark selected template expansions with &&&& followed by